SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSpells.md

 # Binding Ice

-A burst of cold in a 30-foot cone that freezes enemies in place.
+A burst of cold energy emanates from you in a 30-foot cone.
+Each creature in that area must make a Constitution saving throw.
+On a failed save, a creature takes 3d8 cold damage and is hindered by ice formations for 1 minute, or until it uses an action to break away the ice.
+A creature hindered by ice has its speed reduced to 0.
+On a successful save, a creature takes half as much damage and isn’t hindered by ice.

 # Blade Ward